The Litmus Test · Forensic IP Attribution

 Request a per-work evidence report

-Reviewed with IP attorneys at AIPLA Validated against 111-case fair-use dataset Built on 1,349 CourtListener precedents
+Reviewed with IP counsel Validated against a 111-opinion fair-use corpus Referenced against 1,349 CourtListener precedents

 Litmus Test · verdict